 The economy class cabin on the 777-300 is configured over two similarly-sized sections, in a predominantly 3-3-3 layout.
 There are a few good opportunities for couples to secure a rare seat “pair”, but unfortunately some of these seats have their drawbacks too.

-Extra legroom seats can be found at row 31, and at seats 45 ABC / HKJ and seats 46 DEG on this aircraft, but beware the bassinet positions (two at row 31, and four at rows 45/46).
+Extra legroom seats can be found at row 31 on this aircraft, but beware of the two bassinet positions at 31D and 31G.

 It’s easy to avoid proximity to the toilets and galleys by choosing a seat towards the front of the first economy cabin (we would suggest rows 31 to 38).
 You do play a slight gamble with proximity to the bassinet row, so on an overnight flight, hedge your bets towards mid-cabin in the forward section in our opinion.